bluematador/bluematador-metrics-client-js/README.md

 The `gauge` method is asynchronous and returns a Promise that can be chained on with `.then()` and `.catch()`

-If the Metric is successfully sent to the Blue Matador Agent the `.then()` response will always be `'Metric successfully sent'`
+If the metric is successfully sent to the Blue Matador Agent the `.then()` response will always be `'Metric successfully sent'`

 ```
-const blueMatador = require('blue-matador-metric-client');
+const blueMatador = require('blue-matador-metrics-client');
 const client = blueMatador.init();

 client.gauge('request.size', 32.25, 1, { environment: 'Prod', account_id: 1232151 }).then(resp => {